opensearch-project/sql-odbc/Trifork.readme.md

 ### Set up development environment
 1. In windows, install `vcpkg` (Package manager for C++) by cloning and follow the instruction from [Repo page](https://github.com/microsoft/vcpkg) in `c:\` (root) path.
 The reason of the the root path requirement is that a specific C++ package `aws-sdk-cpp` when installed from `vcpkg` doesn't work with a long installation-path.
 In case of different path make sure to modify the file `\scripts\build_windows.ps1` in `$VCPKG_INSTALLED_DIR` variable and check for warnings/errors: If is raised the warning "aws-sdk-cpp's buildsystem uses very long paths and may fail on your system" the installation is considered failed, so, too far way from the root.
 2. It is necessary to have Visual Studio 2019 (recomended and tested) C++ Build Tools, but should work also with Visual Studio 2022.
-3. For packaging is required to have `Wix < 4.0` (Windows installation creator) is possible to download the installer from [Wix page](https://wixtoolset.org/docs/wix3/) as `WiX Toolset build tools` or from this repository in  in `util-files` as `wix314.exe`.
+3. For packaging is required to have `Wix < 4.0` (Windows installation creator) is possible to download the installer from [Wix page](https://wixtoolset.org/docs/wix3/) as `WiX Toolset build tools` or from this repository in `util-files` as `wix314.exe`.
 4. Download the binary builds from [Curl page](https://curl.se/windows/) and copy the `libcurl.dll` or from this repository in `util-files`, that will be required in the packaging phase.
 5. Follow the instruction from the Readme file in [PowerBi](bi-connectors/PowerBIConnector/README.md), *.mez file required can be copied from the same folder or from the link descripted.